USS Orleck: United States Navy (1945–1982)

-Orleck operated with the United States Seventh Fleet in support of United Nations forces during the Korean War, then it underwent an extensive FRAM I overhaul in 1962.
+Orleck operated with the United States Seventh Fleet in support of United Nations forces during the Korean War, then she underwent an extensive fleet rehabilitation and modernization overhaul in 1962.
 On 7 June 1965, Orleck assisted in the recovery of the Gemini IV space capsule.

-During the Vietnam War, Orleck served as plane guard for aircraft carriers on "Yankee Station" in the Gulf of Tonkin, participated in "Operation Sea Dragon", patrolled on search and rescue duties, and carried out naval gunfire support missions.
+During the Vietnam War, Orleck served as plane guard for aircraft carriers on "Yankee Station" in the Gulf of Tonkin, participated in Operation Sea Dragon, patrolled on search-and-rescue duties, and carried out naval gunfire support missions.

 Orleck was decommissioned on 1 October 1982 and stricken from the Naval Vessel Register on 6 August 1987.

 Turkish Navy (1982–2000)

 Orleck was transferred to Turkey for service in the Turkish Navy.
 She was renamed TCG Yücetepe (D 345) in Turkish service.